 Hypogammaglobulinemia is a problem with the immune system that prevents it from making enough antibodies called immunoglobulins.
 Antibodies are proteins that help your body recognize and fight off foreign invaders like bacteria, viruses, and fungi.

 Without enough antibodies, you’re more likely to get infections.
-People with hypogammaglobulinemia can more easily catch pneumonia, meningitis, and other infections that a healthy immune system would normally protect against.
+People with Hypogammaglobulinemia can more easily catch pneumonia, meningitis, and other infections that a healthy immune system would normally protect against.
 These infections can damage organs and lead to potentially serious complications.

 Causes

-Several gene changes (mutations) have been linked to hypogammaglobulinemia.
+Several gene changes (mutations) have been linked to Hypogammaglobulinemia.

 One such mutation affects the BTK gene.
 This gene is needed to help B cells grow and mature.
 B cells are a type of immune cell that makes antibodies.
 Immature B cells don’t make enough antibodies to protect the body from infection.

-A few other conditions can cause hypogammaglobulinemia.
+A few other conditions can cause Hypogammaglobulinemia.
 Some are passed down through families and start at birth (congenital).
 These are called primary immune deficiencies.

 They include: